jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 multiply accumulates have 2 cycle result latency

-MAC accumualte dependency can be chained from previous MAC and even operand2 sifted reg, insns
+MAC accumualte dependency can be chained from previous MAC and even operand2 (sifted reg), insns

 ## "limited dual issue" and branching